stennety/mywebsite/_posts/2017-06-06-how-to-use-the-acts-tool-for-combinatorics-testing.md

 ---
 layout: post
-published: false
+published: true
-title: How to use the ACTS tool for Combinatorics testing
+title: How to use NIST's ACTS tool for Combinatorics testing
 ---
 ## Background